 What are your current passions?
 (Notice the plural.)
 One might be academic, but others could be cultural, environmental, or tech-related.
 For example, I love all things historical, baking, and Harry Potter.
 Jot down a quick list.

 How are your interests related to the area you are traveling?
 I usually start on Trip Advisor or Google and work my way out from there.
 You can also go old school and borrow a travel guide from the library.

 Pick out a few places you want to visit or things you want to do and talk to your friends and family about those locations.
 How does it fit into the overall vacation plan?
 What will you learn while visiting that place??
 (You might have to talk others into some of these visits.)

 Let me share an example from my own life.
-We are traveling to London this summer.
-Needless to say, there are tons of historical and Harry Potter-related places to visit.
+We traveled to London in 2019.
+Needless to say, there were tons of historical and Harry Potter-related places to visit.
 I told my husband that the only thing I wanted to see was the Harry Potter movie set.
 Anything else is negotiable for me.
 But maybe we can fit in a few bakeries?